10 Psychology-Backed Hacks for Creating Engaging Videos

 Wait… what does reverse psychology mean again?

 Let us break it down for you: to put it simply, reverse psychology means advocating for an idea or behavior that is the opposite of the one desired.
-The expected result of this approach is that the audience will do what is actually desired in return.
+The expected result of this approach is that the audience will feel like doing what the brand desires in return.

 In marketing, this means avoiding telling people what to do and letting them make their own decision instead.
 The opposite of a sales pitch, if you will.